tasinhoque/class-notes/high-performance-database-system/class-work-week-3.md

 Using 64 MB block size, we can store the 10 GB file in (10 GB / 64 MB) ~~ 160 blocks

 If we allocate 16 blocks for a DataNode, we'll need 10 DataNodes.
 Additionally, two more sets of 10 DataNodes will be needed.
 Each of those 10 DataNodes will store replicas of the blocks.
-Hence, total 30 DataNodes will be required for the job which can be distributed among 3 racks (10 DataNodes per rack).
+Hence, total 30 DataNodes will be required for the job.
+These nodes can be distributed among 3 racks (10 DataNodes per rack).

 The NameNode will contain 160 blockId entries against the given file name.